 The City of Los Angeles has more than 27 square miles of parking lot space.
 People walking through them are typically watching for cars and rushing to or from their destinations.
 It is no surprise that so many California slip and fall accidents happen here.

 If you fall as a result of broken pavement or accumulated debris, the lot’s owner or manager might be liable.
-Individuals should always confer with a Los Angeles personal injury lawyer as soon as is possible to determine who is responsible, and how you can pursue a claim to recover the largest available damages award.
+Individuals should always confer with a Los Angeles personal injury attorney as soon as is possible to determine who is responsible, and how you can pursue a claim to recover the largest available damages award.

 Who Is Responsible for Keeping a Parking Lot Safe and Hazard-Free?